 2. The Magnificent Frigate bird is a big bird.
 Much longer than you would expect.
 One adult can be 1m long and have a 2.15m wingspan.

-3. They lack the ability to take off from water so they snatch prey from the ocean surface or beach using their long, hooked bills.
+3. Because of their size.
+They lack the ability to take off from water so they snatch prey from the ocean surface or beach.
+To do this they use their long, hooked bills.

 4. When it comes to their life-span, they can get quite old compared to other birds.
-There have been cases of up to 30 year frigate birds.
+There have been registered cases of up to 30-year old frigate birds.

-5. When it comes to mating Frigate birds are seasonally monogamous which means they only mate with one female per season.
-They also nest as a colony.
+5. When it comes to mating Frigate birds are seasonally monogamous.
+This means that males only look for and mate with one female per season.
+After that they also nest as a colony.

-6. They lay one or two white eggs.
-Both parents take turns feeding for the first three months but then only the mother feeds the young for another eight months while they get ready to be independent.
+6. Each mating season each female lays one or two white eggs.
+Once they hatch, both parents take turns feeding for the first three months.
+After that only the mother feeds the young for another eight months while they get ready to be independent.

-7. One of the many reasons why the magnificent frigate bird is endangered is that it takes a really long time to rear a chick that frigate birds cannot breed every year.
+7. One of the many reasons why the magnificent frigate bird is endangered is that it takes a really long time to rear a chick.
+This means that frigate birds cannot breed every year.
 It is typical to see young as big as their parents waiting to be fed.

 8. They put on a spectacular courtship display.
 Males sit in groups with their throat sacs inflated, clattering their bills, waving their heads and quivering their wings.
 This is done to attract females flying overhead.

 9. It is not an endangered species but populations appear to be declining mainly due to human destruction of habitat for housing and resorts and disturbance in colonies.
 Introducing predators on islands and over-fishing are also potential problems.